At a glance; the implant

 - Have any health condition, that has an effect on the kind of contraception suitable for you-ensure you consult your GP or nurse for professional advice or visit the nearest sexual health clinic to you for help.

 - It can be used for 3 years

 - Doesn’t interfere with sex.

-- It is a suitable option for women who cannot use oestrogen-based contraceptives, such as the contraceptive patch, combined contraceptive pill or the vaginal ring.
+- It is suitable for women who cannot use oestrogen-based contraceptives, such as the contraceptive patch, combined contraceptive pill or the vaginal ring.

 - It is safe for breastfeeding mothers

 - It doesn’t have any effect on fertility after use- fertility remains as it was before use.

 - It may make your period lighter and less painful.